The Effects of Systemic Dehydration in Domestic Dogs and Cats

 Animals that eat dry commercial foods are constantly fighting a state of dehydration.
-The ingestion of foods with low moisture content cause the animal to pull water from stores in the body to break down the food into a usable form.
+The ingestion of foods with low moisture content causes the animal to pull water from stores in the body to break down the food into a usable form.
 When this process occurs, the animal will become thirsty and begin to drink water.
 A high thirst drive in an animal can be a sign of systemic dehydration.
 Diets with low moisture content will cause this phenomenon.

 Contact us to find out more about formulating a diet for your pet as a preventative measure for organ disease.
 For animals with existing kidney or liver disease, see your holistic vet and ask how a raw pet food diet can help.

-If you have a dog or cat with a gastro-intestinal concerns, it is important to consider whether or not your pet is on an appropriate diet.
+If you have a dog or cat with gastrointestinal concerns, it is important to consider whether or not your pet is on an appropriate diet.
 Raw food is the most natural form of food for your carnivorous companion and is easily digested and absorbed.
 Chronic vomiting and/or diarrhea can be due to a variety of underlying health concerns that should be addressed in a timely fashion with your veterinarian.

-Liver disease, pancreatic/intestinal/bowel disease and food allergies are common issues for companion animals.
+Liver disease, pancreatic/intestinal/bowel disease, and food allergies are common issues for companion animals.
 If your pet is chronically vomiting and/or having diarrhea, talk to your vet about doing a comprehensive blood panel to rule out these concerns.

 A raw pet food diet can be hugely beneficial for animals with digestive concerns though it must be done safely and be customized for the specific needs of your pet.
 The switch should be done with the help of your veterinarian and it may be beneficial to do blood work during the transition if there are major health concerns.
 Contact us for more information.